 In the toolbar, click Data Visualization and select Formula Visualization under Formula.

-Click a measure value on your dashboard to insert that measure into your formula.
-This can be from any visualization, and its placeholder in the formula will include the visualization and metric set names.
+Click a measure value in a visualization to insert that measure into your formula.
+This can be from any visualization, and its placeholder in the formula will include its visualization and metric set names.

 Alternatively, you can enter the measure placeholder yourself, beginning with a dollar sign ($), then choosing the visualization name.